 - Do I need an attorney for a DWI? – Yes?
 There are many ways to fight a DWI and avoid losing your license and possibly going to jail.
 As an experienced DWI lawyer, I have successfully helped many individuals with their DWI charges.

 - Wasn’t the Cop supposed to read me my rights?
 Can you get the case dismissed?
 The short answer is No!
 The reading of Miranda Warnings is a rule regarding the introduction of evidence.
-It may be the case that the officer was suppose to read you your rights before interrogating you, but that failure alone does not warrant a dismissal.
+It may be the case that the officer was supposed to read you your rights before interrogating you, but that failure alone does not warrant dismissal.
 The case may still proceed based on the rest of the evidence.
 For more information, click here.

 - Should I have Blown?
 Now that’s a loaded question!
 There’s no one answer, and the armchair quarterbacking that happens is different in every case.
 It’s the law, so I guess the answer is yes, probably, with exceptions, and they’re not good.

-- What or Who determines a charge of DWI? – In Missouri an individual is charged with DWI if the blood tests show .08 or higher for an adult or .02 or higher for minors, which means under 21.
+- What or Who determines a charge of DWI? – In Missouri, an individual is charged with DWI if the blood tests show .08 or higher for an adult or .02 or higher for minors, which means under 21.
 You can also be charged with DWI if you refuse the breath test or if the officer believes that you are under the influence of alcohol regardless of whether your breath test is under a .08.

 - If they take my license, can I get a work permit?
-Most of time yes, you should speak to your lawyer about the best way to go about that as there are limitations and conditions.
+Most of the time yes, you should speak to your lawyer about the best way to go about that as there are limitations and conditions.

 - Can I refuse to take the test? – Yes, but you may or may not want to.
-In Missouri, when you obtain your drivers’ license you have already given your consent to take these tests.
-You have the right to refuse, but by refusing your license will be suspended / revoked.
+In Missouri, when you obtain your driver’s license you have already given your consent to take these tests.
+You have the right to refuse, but by refusing your license will be suspended/revoked.
 You have a right to request a hearing with the DOR to challenge this revocation.
 The allowed time frame to request such a hearing is very short, so act immediately.
-If you do not act immediately, you will have missed the deadline to request a hearing and your license will be suspended / revoked automatically.
+If you do not act immediately, you will have missed the deadline to request a hearing, and your license will be suspended/revoked automatically.

-- Does my employer have to know about my DWI? – Legally No. If the company you work for has a requirement however, it could be mandatory with them, especially if you drive a company car.
+- Does my employer have to know about my DWI? – Legally No. If the company you work for has a requirement, however, it could be mandatory with them, especially if you drive a company car.